TP.3 Reloaded

 TP.3 Reloaded is the seventh studio album by American R&B singer R. Kelly.
-The album is the third installment in the 12 Play series.
-The album includes the first five parts of the song "Trapped in the Closet".
-The album became his fifth number 1 on the Billboard 200 album chart, and sold 1.52 million copies in the US.
+It was released by Jive Records on July 5, 2005, in the United States.
+The third installment in Kelly's 12 Play series, it includes the first five parts of the song "Trapped in the Closet".
+The album became his fifth number-one on the US Billboard 200 album chart, and sold more than 1.02 million copies within its first three months of release.